Techtonica/curriculum/node/node-lab-exercise-part-2.md

 -----

 ### Questions to Consider
+- Discuss with your pair partner what you did in this lab exercise.
+What surprised you?
+What was challenging?
+What was fun about it?
 - Ask questions here that connect what is being done in the lab exercise to what was covered in the associated lecture.
 - Also ask questions that connect this lab exercise to prior lessons.
 - Also ask questions that require the student to put together multiple pieces of knowledge to arrive at an answer or opinion.